 - 1. If the hard disk is working, make a backup copy of all the files and programs on the hard disk drive.
 (See your operating system information for instructions.) - 2.
-Select Format Disk: then, follow the instructions on the screen.
+Select Format Disk; then, follow the instructions on the screen.

-Hard disks normally contain more tracks than their stated capacity (to allow for defective tracks).
+Note: Hard disks normally contain more tracks than their stated capacity (to allow for defective tracks).
 A message appears on the screen if the defect limit is reached.
 If this happens, replace the hard disk drive.

 Chapter 4.
-Introducing ServerGuide
+Using the ServerGuide CDs